gitleaks/gitleaks/README.md

 ### Additional Configuration

-#### Composite Rules (Multi-part or "required" Rules)
+#### Composite Rules (Multi-part or `required` Rules)
-In v8.29.0 Gitleaks introduced composite rules, which are made up of a single `primary` rule and one or more auxiliary or `required` rules.
-To create a composite rule, add a `[[rules.required]]` table to the primary rule specifying an `id` and optionally `within_lines` and/or `within_columns` proximity constraints.
+In v8.29.0 Gitleaks introduced composite rules, which are made up of a single "primary" rule and one or more auxiliary or `required` rules.
+To create a composite rule, add a `[[rules.required]]` table to the primary rule specifying an `id` and optionally `withinLines` and/or `withinColumns` proximity constraints.
 A fragment is a chunk of content that Gitleaks processes at once (typically a file, part of a file, or git diff), and proximity matching instructs the primary rule to only report a finding if the auxiliary `required` rules also find matches within the specified area of the fragment.

-**Proximity matching:** Using the `within_lines` and `within_columns` fields instructs the primary rule to only report a finding if the auxiliary `required` rules also find matches within the specified proximity.
+**Proximity matching:** Using the `withinLines` and `withinColumns` fields instructs the primary rule to only report a finding if the auxiliary `required` rules also find matches within the specified proximity.
 You can set:

-- **`within_lines: N`** - auxiliary findings must be within N lines (vertically)
+- **`withinLines: N`** - required findings must be within N lines (vertically)
-- **`within_columns: N`** - auxiliary findings must be within N characters (horizontally)
+- **`withinColumns: N`** - required findings must be within N characters (horizontally)
 - **Both** - creates a rectangular search area (both constraints must be satisfied)
-- **Neither** - fragment-level matching (auxiliary can be anywhere in the same fragment)
+- **Neither** - fragment-level matching (required findings can be anywhere in the same fragment)

 Here are diagrams illustrating each proximity behavior:

 ```
-    Fragment-level matching:
-    Any auxiliary finding within
+p = primary captured secret
+a = auxiliary (required) captured secret
+fragment = section of data gitleaks is looking at

+    *Fragment-level proximity*
-    the fragment boundary
+    Any required finding in the fragment
-    matches.
           ┌────────┐
    ┌──────┤fragment├─────┐
    │      └──────┬─┤     │ ┌───────┐